 So, yesterday I decided to play around with my Lenovo T470 and installed FreeBSD blindly on it and just went with it.
 Here is my experience thus far.

->

-> Well, installation was much easier than I remembered.
+Well, the installation was much easier than I remembered.
 It has most likely been changed for ease of use.
-After the installation I was greeted with a blank, black screen with a login prompt.
+After the installation, I was greeted with a blank, black screen with a login prompt.

->

-> Now, coming from a Linux desktops it was fairly strange to see this and I was somewhat waiting for the DE to start up and show me a login screen.
-But I figured out pretty quickly that I hadn’t gotten any option for anything GUI wise, so I went on another computer to check out if Ports are still the main way to install packages or if there was a binary package manager now.
+Now, coming from a Linux desktop it was fairly strange to see this and I was somewhat waiting for the DE to start up and show me a login screen.
+But I figured out pretty quickly that I hadn’t gotten any option for anything GUI-wise, so I went on another computer to check out if Ports are still the main way to install packages or if there was a binary package manager now.

->

-> Well, turns out there is!
+Well, turns out there is!
 PKG is the tool and wow, it works wonders.

 The first thing I did was to install Gnome by using the command: